VDM-Maintainer-Group/vdm-capability-library/CONTRIBUTING.md

 # VDM Capability Development Norm
 > For Virtual Domain Manager <=v1.0.0

-1. Fork this repo and create your own branch with the capability name to contribute, e.g., `inotify-lookup`;
+1. Fork this repo and create your own branch with the capability name to contribute, e.g., `inotify-lookup`.

 2. Create the capability subfolder, and add the `README.md` file with the following content:
     ```markdown